citp/privacy-policy-historical/f/fr/fra/fraserinstitute.org.md

 An individual's personal information is only used in connection with the purposes identified in paragraph 4 of this policy.
 Individual information collected by the FRASER INSTITUTE will not be sold or made available to third parties.
 The retention periods for personal information collected by the FRASER INSTITUTE are as follows:

   * Information collected for the purpose of providing Email updates is retained until the user requests to be removed from our subscription list.
-  * Information collected pursuant to the sale of publications, event registrations, and memberships is retained as long as required by the Canada Customs and Revenue Agency for tax and audit purposes.
+  * Information collected pursuant to event registrations, and memberships is retained as long as required by the Canada Customs and Revenue Agency for tax and audit purposes.

  **8\.
 Ensuring Accuracy**
-Users can [subscribe](http://community.fraserinstitute.org/subscribe "subscribe") or to receive Email updates from the FRASER INSTITUTE and [unsubscribe](http://community.fraserinstitute.org/subscribe/subscriptioncenter-optout?m=&r=&j=&mt=&webSyncID=db351ea8-f58f-4b10-85a0-cfe299967797&sessionGUID=4cc75b15-43cd-4a4a-9674-3f5473f3d0f4 "unsubscribe") to be removed from the FRASER INSTITUTE'S Email updates list at any time.
+Users can [subscribe/opt-in](https://www.fraserinstitute.org/subscribe "subscribe") to receive Email updates from the FRASER INSTITUTE and email [privacy@fraserinstitute.org](mailto:privacy@fraserinstitute.org) to unsubscribe/opt-out from the FRASER INSTITUTE'S Email updates list at any time.

  **9\.
 Safeguards**
 To ensure the protection of personal information collected by us, the FRASER INSTITUTE employs the following physical, organizational and technological security safeguards: